Aaron98990/ways-of-the-game/README.md

 - Click the GitHub icon on the top-right and open an issue (for small fixes) or pull request (for large fixes) on GitHub.
 Read more [here](/CONTRIBUTING.md)

-!> Videos/articles linked may be using older Laws (e.g. older terminology) or different rulebooks (e.g. one that allows two referees) but the concepts still applies.
+!> Videos/articles linked may use older Laws (e.g. older terminology), use different rulebooks (e.g. one that allows two referees) but the concepts still applies, or not be available in every country.
 Information on this site is always up-to-date.

 !> Long-term health impacts may occur with excessive contact to the head like with the ball, ground, goalpost, or another person.
 An excessively loud whistle or environment may cause ear ringing or hearing loss.